-2.1 That the Panel consider whether it is necessary for the promotion of the licensing objectives of the Prevention of Crime and Disorder, Prevention of Public Nuisance, Protection of Children from Harm and Public Safety to issue a counter notice to prevent the event from taking place.
+2.1 That the Panel consider whether it is necessary for the promotion of the licensing objectives of the Prevention of Crime and Disorder and Public Safety to issue a counter notice to prevent the event from taking place.

 3. CONTEXT/ BACKGROUND INFORMATION & CONSULTATION